clarkfitzg/phd_research/notes/code_analysis_tasks.md

 Googling around here is some work that appears relevant: https://arxiv.org/abs/1607.04197

 What might it look like?
+It should be as close to SQL as possible.
+Basically I'm thinking of it as machine readable SQL.

 ```
 {